jasonrig/checkpointr/README.md

 * Any dependent variables have changed
 * The `force` parameter is set to `TRUE`

-Each checkpointed result is stored in a file named by adding ".dat" to the end of `ckpt.id` (see the R documentation using `?checkpointr::checkpoint` after installation for more information).
+See the R documentation using `?checkpointr::checkpoint` after installation for more information.

 ## Installation
 Installation depends on `devtools`, so once that's installed, the following command will fetch and install the checkpointr from git: